V1NNYB4RT3L5/Slave-To-The-Algorithm-/MyType./README.md

 ## Progress

 Building upon my processing prototype using my new found knowledge of textToPoints and createCheckbox I made the move to P5js and created a sketch that showed the answers presenting their array of points when checked.
 The aim is to use a collection of well renowned typefaces that are as different from one in other in appearance as possible but at the moment my OTF collection is not very extensive.<br/>
-Here is the code: https://github.com/V1NNYB4RT3L5/Slave-To-The-Algorithm-/tree/master/Week%2009./checked_box_coloured Typefaces used so far:
+Here is the code: https://github.com/V1NNYB4RT3L5/Slave-To-The-Algorithm-/tree/master/Week%2009./checked_box_coloured <br/>
+Typefaces used so far:
-AdobeHebrew - designed by John Hudson and Robert Slimbach.
+**AdobeHebrew** - designed by John Hudson and Robert Slimbach.
-Adobe Thai - designed by Fiona Ross, John Hudson, Robert Slimbach, and Tim Holloway.
+**Adobe Thai** - designed by Fiona Ross, John Hudson, Robert Slimbach, and Tim Holloway.
-Chalkboard - unknown.
+**Chalkboard** - unknown.
-Free Sans -  designed by Primož Peterlin, Steve White.
+**Free Sans** -  designed by Primož Peterlin, Steve White.
-Futura - designed by Paul Renner, Tommy Thompson, Edwin W. Shaar Courier -  designed by Howard Bud Kettler.
+**Futura** - designed by Paul Renner, Tommy Thompson, Edwin W. Shaar **Courier** -  designed by Howard Bud Kettler.

 <p Align = center ><img height = "400px" src = https://github.com/V1NNYB4RT3L5/Slave-To-The-Algorithm-/blob/master/Week%2009./MyType.P5.gif>